ucb-bar/hammer/doc/CAD-Tools/Tool-Plugin-Setup.rst

 Writing TCL
 ------------------------------------------------

 Hammer provides two main methods for writing TCL to a file: ``append`` and ``verbose_append``.
-Both do similar things but ``verbose_append`` will print the command explicitly upon execution.
+Both do similar things but ``verbose_append`` will emit additional TCL code to print the command to the terminal upon execution.

 Executing the Tool
 ------------------------------------------------

 When all the desired TCL has been written by various step methods, it is time to execute the tool itself.
-Hammer provides the method ``run_executable(args, cwd=self.run_dir)`` to do so. ``args`` is a Python list of flags to be run with the tool executable. ``cwd=self.run_dir`` sets the "current working directory" and allows the plugin to specify what directory to execute the command in.
+Hammer provides the method ``run_executable(args, cwd=self.run_dir)`` to do so. ``args`` is a Python list of flags to be run with the tool executable. ``cwd=self.run_dir`` sets the "current working directory" and allows the plugin to specify in what directory to execute the command.

 Tool Outputs
 -----------------------------------------------

-TODO
-export_output_configs
+After execution, the hammer driver will emit a copy of the hammer IR database in JSON format to the run directory as well as specific new fields created by the activity.
+The name of the output JSON files will be related to the activity type (e.g. ``par-output.json`` and ``par-output-full.json`` for the ``par`` activity).
+The ``-full`` verison contains the entire hammer IR database, while the other version contains only the output entries created by this activity.
+The individual fields are created when the ``export_config_outputs`` method is called.
+Each implementation of this tool must override this method with a new one that calls its ``super`` method and appends any additional output fields to the output dictionary, as necessary.